scriptnull/vishnubharathi.codes/source/_posts/learning-to-sort.md

 ### 0,1
 I think it is good to think about the very basic cases first and handle them at first.
 The very basic case is

-When the list to be sorted has only one or zero elements, we just have to return back the list itself (because it is already sorted)
+When the list to be sorted has only one or zero elements, we just have to return the list itself (because it is already sorted)

 ```go
 func sortArray(nums []int) []int {